rizac/eGSIM/README.md

 To perform a complete db reset:

  - delete or rename the database of the settings file used and *all* migration files.
 In dev mode they are:
    - `egsim/db.sqlite3`
-   - `egsim/api/migrations/0001_initial.py` (just one migration file.
+   - `egsim/api/migrations/0001_initial.py` (there should be only one.
 If there are others, delete all of them)
  - Execute:
    ```bash
    export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py makemigrations && python manage.py migrate && python manage.py egsim_init
    ```
- - `git add` the newly created migration file `egsim/api/migrations/0001_initial.py`
+ - `git add` the newly created migration file (in dev mode it's `egsim/api/migrations/0001_initial.py`)
  - [**Optional**] re-add the Django admin superuser(s) as explained in the [admin panel](#admin-panel) above

 Notes:
+ - Commands explanation:
- - `makemigrations` creates the necessary migration file(s) from Python code and existing migration file(s), `migrate` re-create the DB via the generated migration file(s), `egsim_init` repopulates the db with eGSIM data.
+   - `makemigrations` creates the necessary migration file(s) from Python code and existing migration file(s)
+   - `migrate` re-create the DB via the generated migration file(s)
+   - `egsim_init` repopulates the db with eGSIM data
- - If the db schema has **not** changed:
+ - If the db has to be update but **its schema has not changed**, e.g.
-   - You can run `egsim_init` alone to update the DB after OpenQuake is upgraded, or new data is implemented (new regionalization or flatfile)
-   - One could keep the migration file(s) and skip commit at the end (as no new file will be generated)
+   OpenQuake is upgraded, or new data is implemented (new regionalization or flatfile), one could simply run `egsim_init` alone and skip commit at the end, as no new migration file will be generated

 ## Admin panel

-**Note: the value of `DJANGO_SETTINGS_MODULE` in the examples below must be changed in production**
+> Note: the value of `DJANGO_SETTINGS_MODULE` in the examples below must be changed in production

 This command allows the user to check database data from the web browser.
 For further details, check the